- Books, Literature, and Writing»

 "Potassium?"
 Maisie pointed to the fruit bowl on the table "Maybe we should have a banana.
 At my well-woman check, they told me bananas are full of potassium."
 Her sobbing increased as she blew her nose vigorously into her hanky.
 "Supposing everyone is already dead and we're the only ones left!"

 Grace, too, was becoming tearful now, and gratefully accepted one of Maisie's ample hankies in preparation for this eventuality.
 With all the subsequent nose blowing, some time had elapsed before they realised the siren had ceased, but neither of them could tell whether this was a good sign or not.

-Meanwhile at the Dockyard everyone was doing their utmost to contain the radioactive material inside the submarine hull, but was having little success.
+Meanwhile, at the dockyard, everyone was doing their utmost to contain the radioactive material inside the submarine hull but was having little success.
 Although there was no possibility of a nuclear explosion, the imperceptible but deadly radiation was already leaching its way into the air.
-Anyone downwind was in peril, and this included Grace and her neighbour, who lived just half a kilometre away.
+Anyone downwind was in peril, and this included Grace and her neighbour, who both lived just half a kilometre away.

 Grace tried to console Maisie.
 "We survived the blitz, remember.
-Most bombed city in Europe we were.
+One of the most bombed cities in Europe, we were.
 Can't let a piddling little nuclear accident bother us now, eh?"

 Grace could only nod in agreement.
 "Perhaps we shouldn't be too bothered at our age... we've had our lives.
 It's the youngsters I'm sorry for.
 They'd have been in the playground when the siren went.
 Better pray for them, hadn't we?" she suggested, only normally prone to religious episodes when watching "Songs of Praise."